tenzir/tenzir/web/blog/a-first-look-at-esql/index.md

 what it does, as there is a remarkable similarity in operator naming.
 Let's go through each pipeline operator individually:

-- [`FROM`][esql-from] "returns a table with up to 10,000 documents from a data stream, index, or alias".
-Why is the 10k limit hard-baked?
+- [`FROM`][esql-from] generates a table with up to 10k rows from a data stream, index, or alias.
+We asked ourselves why there is a hard-baked 10k limit?
   Shouldn't that be the job of [`LIMIT`][esql-limit]?
-In TQL, we follow the single responsibility
-  principle: one operator has exactly one job.
+The limit feels a technical limitation rather than a conscious design decision.
+In TQL, we have unbounded streams but also follow the single responsibility principle: one operator has exactly one job.
 - [`EVAL`][esql-eval] appends new or replaces existing columns.
 We named this operator [`extend`](/operators/transformations/extend) because we found the Splunk-inspired command name "eval" too generic for this use case.[^1]